alicht/parody-app/README.md

 API documentation will be available at: `http://localhost:8000/docs`

-## API Keys
+## API Keys Configuration

-Configure the following API keys as environment variables:
+The application uses environment variables for API keys.
+These are loaded from a `.env` file in the project root.

+### Required API Keys:

-- `NEWS_API_KEY`: Your NewsAPI key (get from https://newsapi.org/)
+- **NEWSAPI_KEY**: Your NewsAPI key for fetching news headlines
+  - Get your free API key from https://newsapi.org/
+  - The app will fallback to RSS feeds if NewsAPI is unavailable

+### Optional API Keys:

-- `FIREBASE_CREDENTIALS`: Path to Firebase service account credentials JSON
+- `FIREBASE_CREDENTIALS`: Path to Firebase service account credentials JSON (for future features)
-- Additional API keys as needed
+- Additional API keys can be added as needed

-Create a `.env` file in the project root and add your keys:
+Example `.env` file:

 ```
-NEWS_API_KEY=your_key_here
+NEWSAPI_KEY=your_newsapi_key_here
 FIREBASE_CREDENTIALS=path/to/credentials.json
 ```